 We do not have the ability to conduct certain preclinical studies and clinical trials independently for our therapeutic candidates, and we rely on third parties, such as contract laboratories, contract research organizations, medical institutions and clinical investigators to conduct these studies and our clinical trials.
 Our reliance on these third parties limits our control over these activities.
 The third-party contractors may not assign as great a priority to our clinical development programs or pursue them as diligently as we would if we were undertaking such programs directly.
 Accordingly, these third-party contractors may not complete activities on schedule, or may not conduct the studies or our clinical trials in accordance with regulatory requirements or with our trial design.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, or if their performance is substandard, we may be required to replace them or add more sites to the studies.
-Although we believe that there are a number of other third-party contractors that we could engage to continue these activities, replacement of these third parties will result in delays and/or additional costs.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, or if their performance is substandard, we may be required to replace them or add more sites to the studies will result in delays and/or additional costs.
 As a result, our efforts to obtain regulatory approvals for, and to commercialize, our therapeutic candidates may be delayed.
 The third-party contractors may also have relationships with other commercial entities, some of whom may compete with us.
 If the third-party contractors assist our competitors, our competitive position may be harmed.